* Please note tuition fees have been rounded off.Tuition fees may differ.

 At UC, we take a particularly broad view of Art History and Theory as a subject; this is reflected in the variety of objects we look at and the ways we discuss them.
 We also consider the mechanics of the art world, as practices such as collecting, display, patronage, art education, art criticism, and community engagement all affect how we understand art and objects.

 Our courses reflect the lecturers' specialisms, which include contemporary art, East Asian art, and European art and material culture.
-All our lecturers cultivate research interests that extend beyond Art History and Theory and connect to other disciplines, ideas, and fields such as literature, cultural studies, aesthetics, and the history and philosophy of science.
+All our lecturers cultivate research interests that extend beyond Art History and Theory and connect to other disciplines, ideas, and fields such as literature, cultural studies, aesthetics, and the history.
 This interdisciplinary aspect is woven into a number of Art History and Theory courses at UC.

 The College of Arts has a wide range of options for postgraduate and graduate study with excellent research facilities.
 Pathways include: Bachelor of Arts with Honours; Master of Arts; Doctor of Philosophy (PhD).